Julian-adv/IlluStory/README.md

 - RegExp

-  - It extracts an image description from the output of AI.
-The first matching group of the regexp are used as a prompt for Stable Diffusion image generation.
+  - The system extracts an image description from the AI's output.
+The first matching group identified by the regular expression is used as a prompt for Stable Diffusion image generation.
   - For example, if regexp is `\[.*?Location: *(.*?)\]` and AI output is like this:
     ![Ai output example](screenshots/ai-output-regexp-example.png)
     It will pass the following to Stable Diffusion. (the first matching group of regexp)